Alli set for Spurs return

 Tottenham manager Mauricio Pochettino is now hopeful Alli could be involved in the Premier League this weekend, depending on how he comes through a final session on Friday.

-"It's good news that he is going to be available," Pochettino told a pre-match news conference on Thursday.
+"It's good news that he is going to be available," Pochettino said.

 "We need to wait until tomorrow and the last training session but he is doing so well and I hope he can play on Saturday."